Get Records

 Transform and aggregate your search results:

-# Calculate sales statistics by product category
+# Calculate sales statistics

 "labels": ["ORDER"],